 If you were tested at a public hospital

-You can securely access your COVID-19 test result by registering for the NSW Health Pathology Results Portal.
+You can securely access your COVID-19 test result by registering for the NSW Health Pathology Results Portal, if you were tested at a public hospital.
 You will be prompted to:

-- enter your mobile number to receive a OTP (one time passcode)
+- enter your mobile number to receive a one time passcode (OTP)

 - enter the OTP